anyrun/anyrun-integration-microsoft/Microsoft Sentinel/ANYRUN-Sandbox-URL/README.md

 ### ANY.RUN Sandbox analysis parameters

-ANY.RUN is an interactive online malware analysis service for dynamic and static research of most types of threats using any environments.
+ANY.RUN is an interactive online malware analysis service for dynamic and static research of most types of threats using a customizable VM environment.
 We offer a connector for Microsoft Sentinel, which you can independently adapt to your infrastructure and needs in just a few clicks.
 You can easily change the parameters used for analyzing the required URL.

 > **Note:** You can learn more about the capabilities of ANY.RUN Sandbox by reviewing our **[API documentation](https://any.run/api-documentation/)**.